-As an industry, fashion goes a long way back.
-What started as a mere necessity — the formality of dressing and being presentable — turned into a form of expression and means through which people communicate to their surroundings.
-Thus, fashion’s ability to respond to the ever-changing market allows the industry to establish economic and cultural relevance in today’s society.
-Currently, the fashion industry is one of the biggest and fastest-growing industries in the world.
-It has an estimated value of 400 billion dollars.
+As an industry, fashion goes long way back.
+What started as a mere necessity — the formality of dressing and being presentable — turned into a way of expression, the means through which people communicate to their surroundings.
+Thus, fashion’s ability to respond to the ever-changing market is what allowed the industry to establish economic and cultural relevance in today’s society.
+Currently, the fashion industry is one of the biggest and fastest growing industries in the world.
+It was an estimated value of 400 billion dollars.
 But, has it achieved to progress?
 While it is true that the fashion industry has grown the world’s economy faster than many other industries, it is the second most polluting industry in the world.
 It’s quick response in manufacturing, operating under a quantity instead of quality method, produces 1.5 billions new pieces of clothing every year on average (The Ugly Truth of Fast Fashion, 00:11:25 – 00:13:15).
 Not to mention that around 80% of leather worldwide is tanned using chrome, a highly toxic process that results in a significant toxic waste being released into waterways, and serious harm to industrial tannery workers (Edwards, 2016).
 The ability to mass produce luxury trends at low prices and with no restrictions has created more negative externalities than what its profitability could account for.
 The narratives through which fashion has been described focuses only on mass production and innovations and its time to make a difference.

 (Image from Voyage LA)